PAT-IOT/Shematic-PCB-Sample/README.md

 Here, you'll find an assortment of sample schematics created with Altium Designer Software.
 Each schematic includes associated footprint parts, simplifying their integration into your projects.

-- `Schematics`: This folder contains schematic designs.
+- `.SchDoc`: This file contains schematic designs.
-- `PCB`: This folder contains PCB layouts.
+- `.PcbDoc`: This file contains PCB layouts.

 ## Usage